Hepatitis E – The Most Common Cause of Acute Viral Hepatitis in the World

-Similar to how Hepatitis A is contracted, HEV is transmitted via the fecal-oral route.
-Primarily a waterborne disease, most Hepatitis E outbreaks have been associated with consumption of contaminated water or food supplies.
-Drinking water contaminated with fecal matter and ingestion of raw or uncooked shellfish have been implicated in cases of HEV in endemic areas.
-Since the virus is shed in feces, HEV could potentially be transmitted when infected animals meet poor sanitation practices.
-There is no evidence that Hepatitis E is transmitted through sexual contact, from needles or blood transfusions.
+Drinking water contaminated with fecal matter or ingestion of raw or uncooked pork or shellfish have been commonly implicated in cases of HEV in endemic areas.
+As an extension of the fecal-oral transmission route, HEV could potentially be transmitted when infected animals and livestock meet poor sanitation practices.

 Where Is Hepatitis E?

-In addition to the natives, travelers visiting the above locations are susceptible to this infection.
-Epidemics normally happen after water supplies are contaminated with sewage following monsoons or local flooding.
-Infected individuals in the United States have usually returned from travel to an area where the virus is more common.
-Although primarily affecting regions with poor sanitation, sporadic cases of Hepatitis E have been reported elsewhere, and serological surveys suggest a global distribution of strains of HEV.
+Pay attention to the seasons when planning your travel as outbreaks and epidemics are more likely to follow water supplies becoming contaminated with sewage after monsoons or flooding.
+Infected individuals in the United States have usually returned from traveling to an area where the virus is more common.
+Although primarily affecting regions with poor sanitation, sporadic cases of hepatitis E have been reported elsewhere, and serological surveys suggest a global distribution of strains of HEV.

 Symptoms and Disease Course

-- Abdominal Pain
+- Abdominal pain or discomfort

-- Loss of Appetite
+- Loss of appetite, nausea or vomiting

-- Dark Urine
+- Dark urine

-- Once exposed to Hepatitis E, the infection takes hold within one to two months.
+- Once exposed to hepatitis E, the infection takes hold within one to two months.

 - Infected persons are presumed contagious for up to two weeks after symptoms appear.

 - Unlike hepatitis B and C, there are no known cases of chronic hepatitis E reported.